kabix09/kabix09/README.md

 <h1 align="center">Hi 👋, I'm kabix09</h1>
 <h3 align="center">My name is kabix09 and I'm a backend developer with wide variety of web technologies.
-I'm from Poland, living in Poznań and currently working as Backend Developer.
+I'm from Poland, living in Poznań and currently working as PHP Backend Developer.
 In my spare time, I am passionate about data analytics, recommender systems and last time also mechanic learning a little</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">